Dawson Active Learning Community (DALC)

 What is DALC?

-The Dawson Active Learning Community (DALC) is a group of Dawson faculty from a variety of disciplines.
+The Dawson Active Learning Community (DALC) is a group of Dawson faculty and staff from a variety of disciplines.
 The aim of the DALC is to improve teaching and learning through evidence-based Active Learning (AL) pedagogical practices, the development, design and effective use of complementary educational technologies.

 The DALC is based on a community of practice model where Teachers support teachers by sharing knowledge and experiences to improve the classroom experience and enrich the learning of their students.
 At Dawson College, Communities of practice have been driving change and innovation for over 10 years.
 The College supports these teacher-driven communities and has recently developed the Faculty Hub, a home for the communities of practice and a website that centralizes resources to help all teachers.